 • Pinan Godan

-Eizo Shimabukuro (1925- ) is the current head of the Shōbayashi branch of Shōrin-ryū.
+Eizo Shimabukuro (1925-2017) was the head of the Shōbayashi branch of Shōrin-ryū.
 His most influential teacher was Chōtoku Kyan.
 In additional to Kyan, Shimabukuro also trained in his youth with his older brother Tatsuo Shimabukuro (founder of Isshin-ryū, also a student of Kyan), Chōjun Miyagi (founder of Goju-ryū), and Chōki Motobu.
 Shimabukuro opened his first dojo in May 1948, but continued to be instructed by renowned karateka.
 He studied with Zenryō Shimabukuro (founder of Shōrin-ryū Seibukan, and another longtime student of Kyan).
 He requested Chosin Chibana teach him the Pinan katas in the original form as taught by Ankō Itosu.
 Additionally, he received weapons instruction from Shinken Taira (Shimabukuro went on to develop his own sai and kama katas well).

 Eizo Shimabukuro received his 10th dan in 1959, awarded by Kanken Tōyama (Tōyama was granted authority by the Japanese government to award ranks in any style of karate, but he never taught Shimabukuro directly).
 At age 34, Eizo Shimabukuro was the youngest person to have achieved such an honor.
 Shimabukuro has contributed over seven decades of his life teaching karate to hundreds of students.
 The Okinawan Karate Club of Atlanta, and its forerunners the Okinawan Karate Club of Dallas and the Okinawan Karate Club of Ann Arbor, continue to receive support from Eizo Shimabukuro Sensei.